subzerocloud/showcase/subzero-query/README.md

 The SubZero Query Excel Add-in is a powerful tool for querying data from various sources and integrating it into your Excel workbooks.
 This guide will walk you through the process of installing the add-in using the "Upload My Add-in" method in Excel 365 since the plugin is not yet available in the Office Store.

-### Prerequisites

-- A Microsoft 365 subscription with access to Excel.
 ### Installation Steps

 - Open Excel

-    Open Microsoft Excel Online.
+    Open [Microsoft Online](https://www.office.com) and create a new Excel workbook.

 - Access the Insert Tab